imchipwood/dumbpad/README.md

 ### Single- vs Dual-Encoder Support

-With the combined Cherry MX/encoder sockets, allowing single- and dual-encoder configurations.
+The combined Cherry MX/encoder sockets allow single- and dual-encoder configurations.

 The only rule when using two encoders is that there cannot be two encoders on the left side at once, or two on the right side.
 This table shows where the encoders are in the switch grid ("X" for encoder, "s" for switch):

 | C0  | C1  | C2  | C3  | C4  |